Brothers to the Rescue

-Brothers to the Rescue (Hermanos al Rescate) is a Miami-based activist nonprofit organization headed by José Basulto.
+Brothers to the Rescue (Hermanos al Rescate) is a Miami-based activist nonprofit organization headed by José Basulto, who claimed to be a CIA operative.
 Formed by Cuban exiles, the group is widely known for its opposition to the Cuban government and its former leader Fidel Castro.
 The group describes itself as a humanitarian organization aiming to assist and rescue raft refugees emigrating from Cuba and to "support the efforts of the Cuban people to free themselves from dictatorship through the use of active non-violence".
 Brothers to the Rescue, Inc., was founded in May 1991 "after several pilots were touched by the death of" fifteen-year-old Gregorio Perez Ricardo, who "fleeing Castro's Cuba on a raft, perished of severe dehydration in the hands of U.S. Coast Guard officers who were attempting to save his life."